Darlington02/CairoLearnXinYminutes/Readme.md

     // 3. @external — used for specifying functions that write to a state variable.
     // 4. @event — used for specifying events
     // 5. @view — used for specifying functions that reads from a state variable.
+    // 6. @contract_interface - used for specifying function interfaces.
-    // 6. @l1_handler — used for specifying functions that processes message sent from an L1 contract in a messaging bridge.
+    // 7. @l1_handler — used for specifying functions that processes message sent from an L1 contract in a messaging bridge.
 ```

 ### 6. BUILTINS, HINTS & IMPLICIT ARGUMENTS